-Major Trade Barriers

-- The Ministry of Health's implementation of Egyptian National Standard 7135 (2010) and its amendments requires 100 percent sampling and testing of meat and offal imports for drug residues for certain.
-Even though NFSA has taken on the responsibility of all Egyptian food imports, the 100 percent sample on beef and beef products remains in place (see Table 3: Imported Commodities Registered with NFSA eligible for the Application Certificates of Conformity).
-These products, if obtained certificate of conformity, will have reduced sampling.
-Beef and beef products are not included in the list. - The Ministry of Agriculture and Land Reclamation in Ministerial Decree 448 (2012) banned the import of heat-treated feather meal.
-Egypt cites avian influenza (AI) contamination and nutritional value concerns as a justification for the ban.
-Although Egypt has notified the World Trade Organization (WTO), its notification omits references to it having similar concerns with its own domestic feather meal production.
-This ban contradicts World Organization for Animal Health (OIE) findings and is inconsistent with Egypt's WTO obligations.
+Major Trade Barriers: The Ministry of Health's Egyptian National Standard 7135 (2010) and its amendments requires 100 percent sampling and testing of meat and offal imports for drug residues.
+Even though NFSA has taken on the responsibility of all Egyptian food imports, the 100 percent sampling on beef and beef products remains (See Table 3: Imported Commodities Registered with NFSA eligible for the Application Certificates of Conformity).
+These products, if obtained with a certificate of conformity, will have reduced sampling.
+Beef and beef products are not included in the list.

+The Ministry of Agriculture and Land Reclamation in Ministerial Decree 448 (2012) banned the import of heat-treated feather meal.
+Egypt cites avian influenza (AI) contamination and nutritional value concerns as a justification.
+Although Egypt notified the World Trade Organization (WTO), its notification omits references to having similar concerns with its own domestic feather meal production.
+This ban contradicts World Organization for Animal Health (WOAH) findings and is inconsistent with Egypt's WTO obligations.
 However, contacts indicate that the ban currently applies only to animal feed.

-Imports of treated feather for industrial uses are permitted upon the approval of GOVS technical committee on a case-by-case basis.
+Imports of treated feathers for industrial use are permitted upon the approval of GOVS technical committee on a case-by-case basis.

-- Egypt requires that beef come from cattle that are less than 48-months old for deboned meat, and less than 30-months of age for bone-in meat only for special cuts.
-These standards are not in line with OIE guidelines. - Live cattle, calves for slaughter, and calves for fattening are subject to a 21-day pre-shipment quarantine and 28-day quarantine on arrival.
-In addition, there is a compulsory inspection by GOVS for each consignment, covering the entire pre-shipment quarantine period in the country of origin. - Egypt is one of the world's largest seed potato importers and only imports from the European Union.
-The United States and Egypt have had continuous debates regarding U.S. seed potato market access.
-USDA and CAPQ held two video conferences recently to resolve concerns and move forward with trade.
-It appears now that Egypt is considering diversifying its seed potato sources.
-(See GAIN Report Number:EG18032 Egypt's Import Supply of European-Origin Seed Potatoes Challenged).
-The first meeting was conducted in March 2019 to reopen discussions and communicate the best approach to address market access for U.S.-origin seed potato.
-The second meeting was held in August 2020 where both parties discussed pest risk assessment concerns.
-The issue awaits finalization from both sides and their agreement on the risk management options. - An import ban was placed on poultry parts in 2003.
+Egypt requires that beef be sourced from cattle less than 48-months old for deboned meat, and less than 30-months of age for bone-in meat only for special cuts.
+These standards are not in line with WOAH guidelines.

+Live cattle, calves for slaughter, and calves for fattening are subject to a 21-day pre-shipment quarantine and 28-day quarantine on arrival.
+In addition, GOVS requires a compulsory inspection for each consignment, covering the entire pre-shipment quarantine period in the country of origin.

+Egypt is one of the world's largest seed potato importers and only imports from the European Union.
+The United States is engaged in an ongoing dialogue with Egypt regarding U.S. seed potato market access.
+The issue awaits finalization from both sides and their agreement on the risk management options.
+It appears that Egypt is considering diversifying its seed potato sources.
+(See: GAIN Report Number:EG18032 Egypt's Import Supply of European-Origin Seed Potatoes Challenged)

+An import ban was placed on poultry parts in 2003.
 In 2006, Egypt relaxed the ban after an outbreak of avian influenza, but limited imports to whole birds.
-The basis for the exclusion of poultry parts and offal is linked to unfounded concerns with halal slaughter. - Presidential Decree 25 (2016) increased tariff rates on a wide range of imports, including food and agricultural products, to curb dollar outflows as the country struggled through the foreign currency crisis.
-The Egyptian government stressed that the tariff increases comply with WTO obligations as the increases are within the bound rates.
+The basis for the exclusion of poultry parts and offal is linked to concerns with halal slaughter.
+In May 2022, Egypt relaxed the ban again as a result of challenges in the food supply due to inflation and a disruption in trade as a result of the Russian war in Ukraine and Covid-19.
+Egypt also initiated several arrangements designed to improve food security including imports.